April 2018 inter-Korean summit: Aftermath

-In the aftermath of the summit, it was agreed that the loudspeakers in the Korean Demilitarized Zone would be dismantled beginning on 1 May.
+On 30 April, the third day after the talks, Kim Jong Un first announced that he would unify Pyongyang time and Seoul time on 5 May.
+He said that he was saddened to see two clocks with Pyongyang time and Seoul time on the wall of the Peace House, hence the decision.
+On the same day, the South Korean Ministry of National Defense said it would remove dozens of loudspeaker broadcasting devices facing North Korea from the front line of the demilitarized zone on 1 May and expected North Korea to take the same action.
 This commitment was fulfilled as planned and both sides committed to ending their balloon propaganda campaigns as well.
 On 5 May, an attempt by North Korean defectors to continue the balloon campaign across the border from South Korea was halted by the South Korean government.
 Also on 5 May, North Korea changed its time zone so that it would match South Korea's.
+At the same time, the Ministry of Unification also asked social activists in the country who are concerned about North Korea to suspend the distribution of political propaganda leaflets to the country.